FHA Streamline Refinance

 6. Loan Balances May Not Increase To Cover Loan Costs

 The FHA prohibits increasing a Streamline Refinance's loan balance to cover associated loan charges.
 The new loan balance is limited by the math formula of (Current Principal Balance + Upfront Mortgage Insurance Premium).
 All other costs -- origination charges, title charges, escrow population -- must be either (1) Paid by the borrower as cash at closing, or (2) Credited by the loan officer in full.
 The latter is called a "zero-cost FHA Streamline".

 7. No Out-of-Pocket Costs: This is achieved by the borrower accepting a slightly higher interest rate and the lender paying all associated costs.

 8. Appraisals Not Required

-The FHA isn't concerned about home value -- it's insuring your loan regardless.
+The FHA isn't concerned about home value -- it's ensuring your loan regardless.
 Therefore, the FHA does not require appraisals for its Streamline Refinance program.
 Instead, it uses the original purchase price of your home, or the most recent appraised value, as its valuation point.
 Homes that are underwater are still FHA Streamline-eligible.

 If you do establish value by using an appraisal and income qualifying for the loan in the traditional way you can include the costs of the refinance into the loan amount.
 If you have sufficient equity (the difference between the appraised value and the new loan amount) you may take cash out of the equity up to 85% of the appraised value.

-I want to Start my refinance
+I want to start my refinance

 FHA Streamline Refinance Mortgage Insurance Requirements